vidyadhari4/OneTap/README.md

 # OneTap
 A place for all your links.
-Acees them just with one tap.
+Access them just with one tap.